Souq Waqif: Shops

-The Souq has the first hotel that opened in Qatar named Bismillah, which was opened in the early 1900s, by a wealthy businessman named Abdullah Al Thani.
-Both of the historic buildings are very large and fancy.
-They have tiled balconies where you can watch people in the Souq.
-These apartments' kitchenettes and living rooms are in the modern Arabesque style.

-Alongside the boutique hotel, there are may shops around the Souq.
-There is a section for women, where we see them selling traditional women clothing, and they also sell perfumes and different strong Arabic smells, and jewellery shops where they sell Gold.
+Alongside the boutique hotel, there are many shops around the Souq.
+There is a section for women, which sell traditional women clothing, perfumes and various Arabic fragrances, as well as jewellery shops which sell gold.
 Other than the women section the Souq has shops for men clothing, souvenirs, small supermarkets, and many family owned shops that sell traditional Qatari souvenirs.
-There is also many different restaurants that serve different cuisine, mostly Qatari and Middle Eastern.
+There are also many different restaurants that serve different cuisine, mostly Qatari and Middle Eastern.